Sam Salter: Behind the scenes, independent and Strictly 4 The Bedroom

-In the following years, he left LaFace Records and continue writing for other artists such as Jesse Powell, Jersey Ave., B2K, B5, The Isley Brothers, Tyrese and also becoming a music engineer (working with J. Holiday on his hit album Back of My Lac) as well as Klé, and Deborah Cox (on her 2008 album The Promise).
+In the following years, he left LaFace Records and continued writing for other artists such as Jesse Powell, Jersey Ave., B2K, B5, The Isley Brothers and Tyrese, while also becoming a music engineer (working with J. Holiday on his hit album Back of My Lac), as well as Klé, and Deborah Cox (on her 2008 album The Promise).

 He collaborated with the group Talking Book on their single "On a September Morn" that was released in 2005.
-In 2006, he made his stage play debut in Palmer Williams Jr.’s What a Man Wants, What a Woman Needs starring Shirley Murdock.
+In 2006, he made his stage play debut in Palmer Williams Jr.'s What a Man Wants, What a Woman Needs starring Shirley Murdock.

 Additionally, he begin working on his third studio album Strictly 4 The Bedroom which he had hoped to release in 2008.
 A few songs premiered on his official MySpace page, including the title track, but the album was shelved.
-He had appeared in another stage play in 2009 by Donald Gray called There’s a Stranger in My House starring Vivica A. Fox.
+He had appeared in another stage play in 2009 by Donald Gray called There's a Stranger in My House starring Vivica A. Fox.

 Further producing and songwriting continued with songs for El DeBarge and Charlie Wilson in 2010, as well as a feature on Klé's single "Get It".